top of page

 #6 COMPLY WITH APPLICANT TRACKING SYSTEMS

 Avoid being rejected by Application Tracking Systems (ATS) by ensuring your resume meets the criteria of ATS.
 Employers use ATS to scan and identify specific keywords for positions they are hiring for which is why it is important to mirror the vital keywords in the job description in your resume.
-These systems may not be able to read or interpret the information presented which could potentially miss your resume from part of the data collection process.
+These systems may not be able to read or interpret the information presented which could potentially miss your resume from part of the data collection and screening process.

 Avoid the following: